jwiegley/category-theory/README.md

  - `f ∘[Cat] g`: composition can specify the intended category, as an aid to type inference
  - `f ○ g`: a larger hollow circle is composition of functors
- - `f ⊙ g`: a larger circle with a dot is composition of natural transformations
+ - `f ⊙ g`: a larger circle with a dot is composition of isomorphisms
+ - `f ∙ g`: a solid composition dot is composition of natural transformations
  - `f ⊚ g`: a larger circle with a smaller circle is composition of adjunctions